Welcome to the first of what I hope to be a weekly ongoing class on seeking to walk as our Savior walked.

 Exodus 6:2 – And God said to Moses, “I am Yahweh— ‘the LORD.’

-And whenever the term “God” is used in most translations, I go back to the original as well, preferring to call Him “Elohim” instead of “God.”
+And whenever the term “God” is used in most translations, I go back to the original as well, preferring to call Him “Elohim” instead of “God.

-So, let’s start from the very beginning of Moses’ ministry to the Israelite people.
+At the very beginning of Moses’ ministry to the Israelite people.
 He was out there tending his sheep, when one day he sees a burning bush.
 And our Heavenly Father introduces Himself to Moses:

 Exodus 3:1-2 – Now Moses was tending the flock of Jethro his father-in-law, the priest of Midian.
 And he led the flock to the back of the desert, and came to Horeb, the mountain of Elohim.